haowjy/morphiclens/_docs/high-level/1-high-level.md

-# MorphoLens – High-Level Story & Agentic Capabilities
+# MorphoLens – High-Level Overview

 ## 1. One-Sentence Pitch

-> **MorphoLens** is an *agentic morphometry copilot* for biomedical researchers: you describe an analysis in chat (“use Tang’s μCT OA indices on this knee and compare to my GM-/- cohort”), and it orchestrates segmentation, geometric measurements, and scientific interpretation across your images, papers, and past data—directly in the browser.
+**MorphoLens is an agentic morphometry copilot for biomedical researchers**: you talk to it about your slides and protocols, and it uses Gemini 3 Pro + Gemini Robotics to segment structures, measure them, and interpret the results in context of your experiments—right inside an AI Studio app.

 ---